Cartas com Ciência

 Programmes of letter exchanges between scientists and students in Portuguese-speaking countries

 There are 9 countries in the world where Portuguese is an official language; 8 are developing countries, 5 of which belong to the UN list of Least Developed Countries.
-Cartas com Ciência creates conversations between scientists and students in those countries to mitigate barriers and prejudices associated with higher education and scientific careers.
-Cartas com Ciência is a spin-off from Native Scientist, inspired by the American programme Letters to a Pre-Scientist.
+Cartas com Ciência creates conversations between scientists and students in those countries to promote access to what science is and who can be a scientist, valuing pupils' voices and experiences to nurture a feeling that science can be for them if they wish so.
+Cartas com Ciência is incubated by Native Scientist and inspired by the American programme Letters to a Pre-Scientist.

 Learn more about our programmes here.

 "Cartas com Ciência" was officially launched on the first World Portuguese Language Day (5th May 2020) by two scientists, Mariana Alves and Rafael Galupa.
-Inhabited by the will to contribute to a more just and equal world, Mariana and Rafael saw the idea of scientists and students exchanging letters in the Portuguese-speaking world as an opportunity to bring science and education together with cooperation for development.
+Inhabited by the will to contribute to a more just and equal world, Mariana and Rafael saw the idea of scientists and students exchanging letters in the Portuguese-speaking world as an opportunity to democratize science and education.

 Learn more about the team behind the scenes here.